Is Keto Diet Bad for Kidneys? Do You Have These 2 Symptoms?

 keto bad for kidneys

-Now that we’ve debunked those two myths let’s look at why ketogenic is beneficial for your kidneys.
+Now that we’ve debunked those two myths, let’s examine why ketogenic benefits your kidneys.
 Several skeptics have confused the masses about whether or not the ketogenic diet is healthy.

 However, the truth is being in ketosis is a normal metabolic state.
 Our ancestors used nutritional ketosis for survival because they didn’t have access to carb-based meals three times a day as we do now.